Delaunay/Kiwi/README.md

 ## Kiwi Philosophy

-Kiwi tries to help the programmer express himself and his intention without hamper flexibility.
+Kiwi tries to help the programmer express himself and his intention without hamper flexibility to do so.

 ## Kiwi AST